galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 Measuring gene expression on a genome-wide scale has become common practice over the last two decades or so, with microarrays predominantly used pre-2008.
 With the advent of next generation sequencing technology in 2008, an increasing number of scientists use this technology to measure and understand changes in gene expression in often complex systems.
 As sequencing costs have decreased, using RNA-Seq to simultaneously measure the expression of tens of thousands of genes for multiple samples has never been easier.
 The cost of these experiments has now moved from generating the data to storing and analysing it.

 There are many steps involved in analysing an RNA-Seq experiment.
 Analysing an RNA-seq experiment begins with sequencing reads.
 These are aligned to a reference genome, then the number of reads mapped to each gene can be counted.
 This results in a table of counts, which is what we perform statistical analyses on to determine differentially expressed genes and pathways.
 The purpose of this tutorial is to demonstrate how to perform differential expression on count data with **limma-voom**.
-How to generate counts from the raw data (FASTQs) is covered in an accompanying tutorial limma-voom (FASTQs to counts).
+How to generate counts from reads (FASTQs) is covered in the accompanying tutorial [RNA-seq reads to counts]({{ site.baseurl }}/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.html).

 ## Mouse mammary gland dataset

 The data for this tutorial comes from a Nature Cell Biology paper, [EGF-mediated induction of Mcl-1 at the switch to lactation is essential for alveolar cell survival](https://www.ncbi.nlm.nih.gov/pubmed/25730472)), Fu et al. 2015.
 Both the raw data (sequence reads) and processed data (counts) can be downloaded from Gene Expression Omnibus database (GEO) under accession number [GSE60450](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60450).

 This study examined the expression profiles of basal stem-cell enriched cells (B) and committed luminal cells (L) in the mammary gland of virgin, pregnant and lactating mice.
 Six groups are present, with one for each combination of cell type and mouse status.
 Note that two biological replicates are used here, two independent sorts of cells from the mammary glands of virgin, pregnant or lactating mice, however three replicates is usually recommended as a minimum requirement for RNA-seq.
 In this tutorial we will use the GEO counts file as a starting point for our analysis.
-Alternatively, you could create a count matrix from the raw sequence reads, as demonstrated in the [RNA-seq FASTQs to counts tutorial](https://galaxyproject.github.io/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.html).
+Alternatively, you could create a count matrix from the raw sequence reads, as demonstrated in the [RNA-seq reads to counts tutorial]({{ site.baseurl }}/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.html).
 The GEO count file was generated from aligning the reads to the mouse `mm10` genome with the [Rsubread](https://www.biorxiv.org/content/early/2018/08/15/377762) aligner, followed by counting reads mapped to RefSeq genes with [featureCounts](https://academic.oup.com/bioinformatics/article/30/7/923/232889) (Liao, Smyth, and Shi 2014), see the [Fu paper](https://www.nature.com/articles/ncb3117) for details.

 We will use **limma-voom** for identifying differentially expressed genes here.
 Other popular alternatives are edgeR and DESeq2.
 Limma-voom has been shown to be perform well in terms of precision, accuracy and sensitivity [Costa-Silva, Domingues and Lopes 2017](https://www.ncbi.nlm.nih.gov/pubmed/29267363) and, due to its speed, it's particularly recommended for large-scale datasets with 100s of samples [Chen, Lun, Smyth 2016](https://f1000research.com/articles/5-1438/v2).